 Alpha: Performance beyond benchmarks.
 A fund returning 15% vs. an expected 12% has an Alpha of 3.

 Combine these metrics.
-None are perfect on their own, but together?
-They tell a story.
+No metric is perfect on its own.
+Together they tell a story.

 Market Collapses and How to Survive

 Market collapses are inevitable.
-Nassim Taleb’s The Black Swan taught me that rare, unpredictable events can upend even the most stable systems.
-The 2008 financial crisis, the 2020 pandemic crash—these are reminders that markets are fragile.
+Nassim Taleb’s The Black Swan taught me that rare, unpredictable events break even the most stable systems.
+The 2008 financial crisis and the 2020 pandemic crash both show that markets are fragile.

 So, how do I survive?

 Goal-Driven Investing: Define clear goals.
 Retirement?
 A house?
 A vacation?
-Goals dictate strategy.
-If I’m investing for a 20-year horizon, short-term crashes shouldn’t faze me.
+Goals dictate the strategy.
+On a 20-year horizon, a short-term crash does not worry me.

 Diversification: Don’t put all eggs in one basket.
 Spread across asset classes, geographies, and sectors.

-Emergency Fund: Already covered this, but it’s worth repeating.
-A cushion ensures I don’t liquidate investments at a loss during a downturn.
+Emergency Fund: I covered this above, and it deserves a repeat.
+A cushion stops me from selling investments at a loss during a downturn.

 SIPs: Systematic Investment Plans average out market volatility.
-When markets are down, I buy more units at lower prices.
+When the market falls, I buy more units at lower prices.

 Avoid Panic Selling: Emotional decisions are the enemy.
 Stick to the plan.

-For example, during the 2020 crash, the S&P 500 dropped 34% in a month but recovered fully within six months.
-Those who held on or invested during the dip reaped significant rewards.
+During the 2020 crash, the S&P 500 dropped 34% in a month.
+It recovered fully within six months.
+The people who held on or bought the dip earned large rewards.

 Additional Tips

-Rebalance Regularly: Market changes?
-Adjust accordingly.
-If one asset class outperforms, it might skew my portfolio.
+Rebalance Regularly: The market changes, so adjust the mix.
+One asset class that outperforms skews my portfolio.
 Rebalancing brings it back in line.

 SIPs Are My Friend: They average out market volatility.